JamesGlare/Neural-Net-LabView-DLL/README.md

 This also solves on my biggest headaches, which was the so-called 'phase problem': Two holograms that only differ in a global phase will produce the same intensity distribution.
 The mapping of holograms -> Intensity is not injective.

 [![Video of Inverse HoloNet training](./pictures/inversVideo1.png)](https://youtu.be/LHtNtG6rQkg "Inverse HoloNet prediction examples.")

+UPDATE2: As Bishop writes in his book, Mixture Density models run into problems when the problem is invariant over not just a single branch of a function (like the inverse of x^2), but over a manifold of higher dimensionality (like r^2 = x^2 + y^2).
+This probably explains why mixture density approaches do not work for dimensions higher than 4x4.

+<h2> Conditional GAN's for inverse problems </h2>
+A much better approach to learning the input distribution for inverse problems is to train a conditional generative adversarial network (see https://arxiv.org/pdf/1811.05910.pdf) on the problem.
+The idea is to condition both the critic and the generator on the output of the setup (the intensity) and ask the generator for a possible input that might have lead to this output.

+We had this idea here in Cambridge a couple of months ago ;) (seriously), but it got published in the mean time ->  https://arxiv.org/pdf/1811.05910.pdf

+for CT data (which is another famous inverse problem).

+The inverse GAN approach works really well on all toy problems that I could conceive of, but it seems difficult to train the GAN's on my holography data.
+That's probably why the guys from Sweden used Wasserstein GAN's and trained them with gradient penalty.

+Gradient penalty is almost impossible to implement without automatic differentiation though.
+I will therefore have to train the network using tensorflow and then export the graph into a format that allows me to transfer it to my network here, so that I can actually produce holograms.